joeycozza/marquee-ora/README.md

 const spinner = ora({
   text: 'This is a scrolling marquee',
   spinner: marquee({
-    text: 'I pause when fully in view',
+    text: 'Pause when fully in view',
-    fullTextFrames: 8
+    fullTextFrames: 15,
+    interval: 50
   })
 });